 Doug applies his hands-on experience to each unique client situation, taking into account all the stakeholders affected by a transition situation.
 He is able to understand, from an entrepreneurial standpoint, all the business items an owner and manager has to think about, including financial management and modeling, contractual relationships, operations, international practices, and corporate administration.

-In addition, Doug is active in many professional and community organizations including being on the Board of the YWCA West Central Michigan and past President of the West Michigan Turnaround Management Association.
+In addition, Doug is active in many professional and community organizations including serving as Board President for the YWCA West Central Michigan and past President of the West Michigan Turnaround Management Association.

 Rabih Jamal, CTP has more than 10 years of experience in business leadership and management.
 With an MBA from Grand Valley State University and a B.S. in Engineering from The University of Michigan, he serves as a Managing Partner at DWH and holds the Certified Turnaround Professional designation.

 After graduation from The University of Michigan, Rabih worked as an engineer for a tier-one automotive supplier for two years before pursuing his entrepreneurial interests.
 He purchased a distressed business, which was successfully turned around, and which he continues to own.
 Hard work, discipline and attention to employing best business practices contributed to the successful turnaround.
 These attributes are now combined with DWH protocols and personnel to assist our clients with their challenges.